-Accreditation is a two-part process with 10 steps.
-Part 1, Registration, entails steps 1 – 5 and part 2, Accreditation, which includes steps 6 – 10.
+Programme Accreditation is a two-part process with 10 steps.
+Part 1, Registration, includes steps 1 – 5 and Part 2, Accreditation, includes steps 6 – 10.

 Once registered, an institution has a maximum of four years to submit programme(s) for accreditation.
 Accreditation is the status granted to a programme that has been found, through self-study and peer review, to meet or exceed established standards for educational quality.
 Accreditation promotes the improvement of educational quality through self-evaluation, self-regulation and accountability.
 The role of the accrediting body is to ensure the attainment and maintenance of quality through application of educational standards.